piface/PiFace-Real-Time-Clock/README.md

 Finally, save the system clock to the hardware clock with:

     hwclock --systohc

+## Starting and Stopping the Service
+After installing PiFace RTC will start as a service (`/etc/init.d/pifacertc`) on boot.
+You can start, stop, enable on boot and disable on boot with the following commands:

+    sudo service pifacertc start
+    sudo service pifacertc stop
+    sudo service pifacertc defaults  # enable on boot sudo service pifacertc remove    # disable on boot

 ## Old versions
 If you installed PiFace RTC using the old script (earlier than 2016-05-04)